Fariba-Kamani/lets-padel/README.md

 * [Google Fonts](https://fonts.google.com/) - To import the fonts used on the website.

-* [Google Developer Tools](https://developers.google.com/web/tools) - To troubleshoot and test features, solve issues with responsiveness and styling.
+* [Chrome DevTools](https://developer.chrome.com/docs/devtools) - To troubleshoot and test features, solve issues with responsiveness and styling.

 * [Favicon generator](https://realfavicongenerator.net/) To create favicon.